 Besides being very tasty, this oil is more stimulating than olive oil.
-In fact you can even burn three times more calories than with other similar ingredients.
+In fact, it may even help you burn three times more calories than other similar ingredients.

-This occurs because coconut oil triggers a state that’s known as ketosis, which uses fats as fuel instead of sugars.
+This happens because coconut oil triggers a state that’s known as ketosis, which uses fats as fuel instead of sugars.

 There are plenty of recipes and ways to use it.
 For beginners, it’s a good idea to start with a teaspoon before a meal or use it as a substitute for olive oil.

 5. Add spice to your meals with cinnamon